Grounding (grounding)

 3. Aggregate claim verdicts into a faithfulness score.

-nexa-gauge’s grounding node operationalizes this pattern using deduplicated claims from the generation and an LLM judge that returns boolean support verdicts per claim.
+nexa-gauge’s grounding node operationalizes this pattern using claims from the output and an LLM judge that returns boolean support verdicts per claim.
 The final score is the fraction of supported claims.

 This metric is especially useful when you care about hallucination control and evidence-backed answering.
 It evaluates factual support, not style or completeness, so it should be combined with other metrics (for example relevance) for broader quality coverage.